 AI-Powered Change Summaries

-PageCrawl's noise filtering lets you click on any detected change to ignore it in future checks.
-This eliminates false alerts from date stamps, ad rotations, and visitor counters, so you only get notified about changes that actually matter.
-For Costco pages, this is particularly useful since product pages often include rotating "Members Also Bought" sections and promotional banners that change independently of the price you care about.
+Noise filtering lets you click any detected change to ignore it in future checks, useful on Costco pages where rotating "Members Also Bought" sections and promotional banners change independently of the price you care about.

 Webhook Integration for Advanced Tracking